austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - GET /category=:blog_category - list all blogs in a category
 - GET /topic=:blog_topic - list all blogs of a topic
 - GET /:blog_id - read a blog by ID
+- GET /featured - list all blogs which are featured
 - PUT /:blog_id - update a blog by ID
 - DELETE /:blog_id - delete a blog by ID